-Nursing and skilled therapy services (except periodic nursing evaluations, if specified above) are incidental, rather than integral, to the provision of assisted living services.
+Nursing services (except periodic nursing evaluations, if specified above) are incidental, rather than integral, to the provision of assisted living services.
 Payment will not be made for 24-hour skilled nursing care or supervision.
 The Division of Medicaid will neither reimburse the waiver participant, nor the care facility, for the cost of room and board.